pfheatwole/thesis/meta/outline.rst

 * The relationship between the wind vectors and the motion of the aircraft is given by the canopy aerodynamics.

+* [[Using the aerodynamics model adds new variables, like air density and control inputs.
+May introduce those here by using an intuitive "derivation]]

 * Using the canopy aerodynamics to determine the wind vectors is an *inverse problem*: given the effects, we wish to determine the causes.